Black male student with white headphones around neck yawning at desk in class

 Lower grades

-Many studies confirm a direct relation between sleep schedules and academic achievement.
-For example, research often shows that poor sleep negatively affected the productivity of students.
-Students having sleep problems often miss project deadlines, which results in lower grades.
+Many studies confirm a direct relationship between sleep schedules and academic achievement.
+For example, research often shows that poor sleep negatively affects the productivity of students.
+Students with sleep problems often miss project deadlines, resulting in lower grades.
 Some of students even get so behind and overwhelmed they feel they need to drop a course.

 Memory issues